davidsanchezr81/Terraform-AWS-Training/README.md

 ![terraform init](https://user-images.githubusercontent.com/35227449/178357610-be9492be-a6d5-43a3-a4ac-056c1cbda217.png)

+*** One important thing to highlight is that when creating an AWS account, there will be a default VPC created.
+So in order to avoid going over the limit of Free tier, remove the default one and proceed to create the VPC through the Terraform command since only 1 VPC should be running (750h/month).

-In order to create the components on AWS, in this case the VPC, a main.tf file is added
+In order to create the VPC on AWS, a main.tf file is added

 <img width="322" alt="mainfile" src="https://user-images.githubusercontent.com/35227449/178837830-0eac734b-3fcb-49e2-91a2-ac3836246461.png">